-BIG BAD WOLF submits "Dead Rising: Your Story" and writes: Say "hello" to the zombies that show up in an alien invasion story.
+BIG BAD WOLF Is Thankful submits "Dead Rising: Your Story" and writes: Say "hello" to the zombies that show up in an alien invasion story.

 I just watched a movie (“Skinwalker Ranch”) where they combined ghosts, giant wolves – and aliens!
 In their case, it wasn't very successful.
 Thanks for writing the NL!